|

 sacrifices himself to serve and protect his women and children.

-As I followed the story, A madman was stomping through an office
+As I followed the story, a madman was stomping through an office

 building in San Diego executing people with a shotgun that could blast